Francis Suarez: Support for moving city elections to even-years; effort to postpone 2025 election and extend term

 On June 26, the city commission voted 3–2 to pass a controversial measure sponsored by Commissioner Damian Pardo to move all future city elections to even years and to postpone the scheduled 2025 elections to 2026.
 This would have meant that the 2025 Miami mayoral election would be postponed to 2026 and that Suarez's term would be extended by one year.
 Within hours of the resolution's passage, Suarez signed it into law.
 The Miami Herald reported that Suarez had privately lobbied in support of the measure prior to its adoption.
 The city's decision to attempt to move its elections without the consent of voters attracted controversy, including criticisms from Florida Governor Ron DeSantis and Florida Attorney General James Uthmeier.
 On June 30, mayoral candidate Emilio T. Gonzalez filed a lawsuit against the city's postponing of its elections.
 The following month, Miami-Dade County Circuit Judge Valerie R. Manno Schurr ruled that the city lacked the authority to move its elections without voter approval.

 The city opted against challenging the Circuit Court ruling.
 After this, Suarez re-asserted his support for the city holing future elections in even years instead of odd years, partnering with Pardo to propose a new measure that would offer voters a ballot question to do so beginning in 2032.

 Republican Party politics; relationship with Trump administrations

 During the 2018 Florida gubernatorial election, Suarez voted against Republican nominee and eventual winner Ron DeSantis and instead voted for his Democratic opponent Andrew Gillum.
 He voted for DeSantis in the 2022 gubernatorial election.
 Suarez did not vote for Republican Donald Trump in either the 2016 or 2020 United States presidential elections; he wrote in Marco Rubio and Mike Pence instead.
 However, Suarez endorsed Trump for the 2024 election.

-Suarez is a significant figure in Florida politics, and has sought to build himself a higher national profile.
+As mayor, Suarez was a significant figure in Florida politics.
+He also sought to build himself a higher national profile.
 In July 2024, Governing described Suarez as, "possibly the country's most prominent Republican mayor."